webfactory/ssh-agent/README.md

 1. Generate a new SSH key with sufficient access privileges.
 For security reasons, don't use your personal SSH key but set up a dedicated one for use in GitHub Actions.
 See below for a few hints if you are unsure about this step.
 2. Make sure you don't have a passphrase set on the private key.
-3. Add the public SSH key to the private repository you are pulling from during the Github Action.
+3. Add the public SSH key to the private repository you are pulling from during the Github Action as a 'Deploy Key'.
 4. Add the private SSH key to the repository triggering the Github Action:
     * In your repository, go to the *Settings > Secrets* menu and create a new secret.
 In this example, we'll call it `SSH_PRIVATE_KEY`.
     * Put the contents of the *private* SSH key file into the contents field. <br>